paypal/dustjs-onload-context/README.md

 #### Options
 - `cache` (*Boolish*, optional) Defaults to `true`.
-This flag indicates whether templates resolve by the defined `onLoad` should be placed into the internal dust cache or not.
+This flag indicates whether or not templates resolved by the defined `onLoad` should be placed into the internal dust cache.